U.N. castigates Australia for treatment of 46 refugees

 Australia told the committee the refugees' claims were inadmissible and people with an adverse security assessment could not be allowed in.

-It said it was exploring all options, including resettlement and safe return.
+It said it was exploring all options, including resettlement or safe return.
 It declined to give classified details of the detention, saying that would compromise Australia's security.

 Most of the 46 had arrived in Australian waters between March 2009 and December 2010, and five were rescued at sea, the statement said.